-Challenging a Will can feel like an intimidating task.
-But, with one of our experienced lawyers on your team to guide you through every step, you have nothing to worry about.
+Contesting a Will can feel like an intimidating task.
+But, with one of our experienced Will dispute lawyers on your team to guide you through every step, you have nothing to worry about.

 Start with a free consultation

-Meet with one of our local expert lawyers to talk through your options and assess if your claim is strong enough.
+Meet with one of our local Will dispute lawyers to talk through your options and assess if your claim is strong enough.